 Operator defined (IsSimulationMode)

-if the application runs on a simulated device, i.e. in simulation mode.
+The operator causes the expression to be given the value TRUE if the application runs on a simulated device, i.e. in simulation mode.

 See also